OpenPeerPower/OpenPeerPower.github.io/_docs/ecosystem/apache.markdown

 $ sudo a2enmod proxy_wstunnel
 ```

-To be able to access to your Open Peer Power instance by using `https://home.example.org`, add the following file to `/etc/httpd/conf/extra/` as `hass.conf`
+To be able to access to your Open Peer Power instance by using `https://home.example.org`, add the following file to `/etc/httpd/conf/extra/` as `opp.conf`

 ```text
 <VirtualHost *:443>